stineje/stineje.github.io/pages/overview.md

 it is free, this allows the creation of tools that are free and open-source to proliferate the understanding of the process.

+The SkyWater Open Source PDK is a collaboration between Google and SkyWater Technology Foundry to provide a fully open source Process Design Kit and related resources, which can be used to create manufacturable designs at SkyWater’s facility.

+As of May 2020, this repository is targeting the SKY130 process node.
+If the SKY130 process node release is successful then in the future more advanced technology nodes may become available.

 The Skywater Technology 130nm processor or SKY130 has 5 layers of metal to allow routing.
 It also allows a sixth layer called local interconnect (li).
 However, the li layer despite being close to the